ABOUT

 OUR TEAS

 Caption: AMIGA ( S/S '24).
 Gift Box resting on napkin from Vitaly Paley.
 Tea in old aluminum family pot from god knows where.
 Flowers from the front acre.
-Red Tray from Lucci's childhood sitting on silver tray from Good Will find at Oregon Coast.
+Red tray from Lucci's childhood sitting on silver tray from Goodwill find at Oregon Coast.

 FROM MY BENCH